-The best lenses for the Nikon Z50 in 2024
+The best lenses for the Nikon Z50 & Z50 II in 2025: explore your camera's full potential

-When choosing the best lenses for the Nikon Z50 you have to take a few things into account.
+I think that when choosing the best lenses for the Nikon Z50 or Nikon Z50 II you have to take a few things into account.
 One is that this mirrorless camera uses an APS-C sensor, so while you can fit full-frame Nikon lenses to this camera, there is a 1.5x ‘crop factor’ that means they have a narrower angle of view.

 The Nikon Z50 was launched in October 2019.
-Since then there have been two more DX-format cameras – the retro styled Nikon Z fc and the compact and affordable Nikon Z30 vlogging camera.
+Since then, others have followed, like the retro-styled Nikon Z fc and the compact and affordable Nikon Z30 vlogging camera.

 The range of DX-format lenses has been slow to develop, though.
-There’s a choice of standard zooms, a very good telephoto zoom and a selection of reasonably priced prime lenses which will also work on full frame cameras.
-Perhaps Nikon sees the Z50 as a stepping stone for new users to eventually move on up to a full frame model like the Nikon Z5, Nikon Z6 II or Nikon Z7 II.
+There’s a choice of standard zooms, a very good telephoto zoom, and a selection of reasonably priced prime lenses which will also work on full-frame cameras.
+I feel that perhaps Nikon sees the Z50 as a stepping stone for new users to eventually move on up to a full-frame model like the Nikon Z5, Nikon Z6 II, or Nikon Z7 II.

-One final point is that most people will have chosen the Nikon Z50 for its affordable price tag, so we need to stick to lenses that reflect that!
+One final point is that most people will have chosen the Nikon Z50 for its affordable price tag, so I'll be sticking to lenses that reflect that!

 Rod Lawton